developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/barcode/index.md

 ####Platforms

 * Android
+* Windows CE
 * Windows Mobile
-* Windows CE
-* Zebra Devices Only(Not all scanning engines support all symbologies or all symbology properties)
+* Zebra devices only (Not all scanning engines support all symbologies or all symbology properties)

 ###ean13